MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 1. Ensure the project compiles by right clicking on the project and clicking **Build**.
 1. Run the client code by clicking on **Start** or pressing **F5**.
 1. Login using **your credentials** when the Azure AD prompt appears.
-The first time you run the application, you will be prompted to allow the AAD application you registered earlier to access the services CDS uses.
+The first time you run the application, you will be prompted to allow the AAD application you registered earlier to access the services Common Data Service uses.
 1. Verify that the program runs and calls the Function.
 1. Verify that the function updates Product Categories as expected.
 1. **Note** that if you see log errors related to assembly loading please refer to **Assembly load issue after publish to Azure** in the troubleshooting section.

 # Troubleshooting

-This section will contain the most commonly issue encountered and reported by consumers of this topic.
+This section contains the most common issues encountered and reported by consumers of this topic.

 ## Required permissions service not found